Latest Status is here. Every Home Nation has different rules so please ensure you are following the rules that relate to your Home Nation.

 Welfare and First aid provision must be considered.
 Welfare Officers are still a requirement for clubs.

 For more information please visit the Return to Fencing resources page here.

-More guidance and information on the additional restrictions and required measures here.
+Full guidance and information on the current restrictions and required measures can be found here.

 The Government announced Self-employment Income Support Scheme on March 26th, 2020.
 HMRC is publishing guidance on the scheme, available here.